Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

-Business type — DTC, SaaS, or Leads orientation in Admaxxer
+Business type — DTC or SaaS orientation in Admaxxer

-Admaxxer's Phase 0 onboarding splitter asks "what kind of business do you run?" with three tiles — DTC (one-time product sales), SaaS (subscription revenue), and Leads (signups, demos, lead-gen forms).
-The answer is saved as workspaces.business_type and drives every KPI surface in the app.
+Admaxxer's Phase 0 onboarding splitter asks "what kind of business do you run?" with two tiles — DTC (one-time product sales) and SaaS (subscription revenue).
+Your answer becomes the workspace's business type and drives every KPI surface in the app.
 DTC workspaces see Revenue / Ad Spend / MER / Net Profit / Orders / Sessions on the dashboard ribbon.
 SaaS workspaces see MRR / ARR / Active subscriptions / Trial → Paid / Net New MRR / Sessions.
-Leads workspaces see Signups / Sessions / Ad Spend / CAC efficiency / Conversions.
 The Marketing Acquisition sticky ribbon, the empty-state preview tiles, and the Get Connected hero subtitle all branch on the same signal.
-One question, four surfaces, three orientations.
+One question, four surfaces, two orientations.

 What is "business type"?

 "Business type" is the answer to the first question Admaxxer asks during onboarding.
-After you create an account, the very first screen presents three tiles: DTC, SaaS, or Leads.
+After you create an account, the very first screen presents two tiles: DTC or SaaS.
 Pick the one that matches your headline business model and Admaxxer:

 The splitter is a one-time onboarding step but the value persists on the workspace forever.
 You can change it at any time from the Workspace settings (see "How do I change my business type" below).